 As pupils at Mynydd Haf School increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate online material.
 As such, Keys Group have appropriate information governance filters and appropriate monitoring systems in place.

-The Designated Safeguarding Person is required to understands the unique risks associated with online safety and possess the relevant knowledge and up to date capability required to keep children safe whilst they are online at school.
+The Designated Safeguarding Person is required to understand the unique risks associated with online safety and possess the relevant knowledge and up to date capability required to keep children safe whilst they are online at school.

 All staff must be able to recognise the additional risks that children with additional learning needs (ALN) and disabilities face online, for example, from online bullying, grooming and radicalisation and have the capability to support ALN children to stay safe online.

-Keys Group will ensure that, as part of the requirement for staff to undergo regularly updated safeguarding training and the requirement to ensure children are taught about safeguarding, including online safety that online safety training for staff is integrated, aligned and considered as part of the overarching safeguarding approach.
+Keys Group will ensure that, as part of the requirement for staff to undergo regularly updated safeguarding training and the requirement to ensure children are taught about safeguarding, including online safety, that online safety training for staff is integrated, aligned and considered as part of the overarching safeguarding approach.

 Preventing Unsuitable People from Working with Children